ASR-project/Multilingual-PR/README.md

   <img width="300" height="300" src="assets/img_readme/parrot.png">
 </p>

-This repository is powered by HuggingFace :hugs:,  Pytorch-Lightning and Wandb.
+This repository is powered by HuggingFace :hugs:,  Pytorch-Lightning and Weight & Biases.

+## :bird: Introduction

+TODO (wait to do correctly in the report)

 ## :sparkles: Main features